SummaryRead the full fact sheet

 Angina (also known as angina pectoris, which in Latin means 'squeezing of the chest') is a temporary discomfort or pain that happens when part of your heart muscle is temporarily not able to get enough blood and oxygen to meet its needs.
-The heart muscle is serviced by the coronary arteries.
-If these arteries are narrowed, the reduced blood flow means that the heart muscle receives less oxygen than it needs to properly function.

 Symptoms of angina

 The pain or discomfort associated with angina usually feels tight, gripping or squeezing, and can vary from mild to severe.
-Angina is usually felt in the centre of your chest, but may spread to either or both your shoulders, your back, neck, jaw or arm.
+Angina is usually felt in the centre of your chest, but may spread to either or both of your shoulders, or your back, neck, jaw or arm.
 It can even be felt in your hands.

 Common triggers of angina